Coronavirus Updates: Italy Reports 650 Cases And 17 Deaths

 'We are at a decisive point,' WHO leader says

-As of Thursday morning, there were more than 3,474 cases in 44 countries, WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.
+As of Thursday morning, there were more than 3,474 cases in 44 countries outside of China, WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.

 "We are at a decisive point," Tedros said, adding that for two days in a row, there have been more new coronavirus cases reported in the rest of the world than in mainland China, where the virus was identified in December.